s-20/unnamed/Origin.md

 - Origin can be "pulled" like a Trait, adding a die to the check
 - The successes for any [Drama Dice](DramaDice.md) added to a check related to the character's Origin are doubled
 - A Drama Die can be spent in a situation relating to a character's origin to gain one of the following benefits:
-  - Gain 2 stack in a special [Connection](Connections.md) related to the character's origin.
-This connection is strong, but it may be unreliable.
-The connection becomes unavailable after a time specified by the GM unless you spend [Adjustment Points](AdjustmentPoints.md) to make it permanent.
   - Re-roll any Quirks rolled on a check that included a die from the character's Origin; continue to re-roll until no quirks remain.
   - Add something to a scene related to the character's Origin that affects the plot in some way - invent a new Coming of Age ritual, add an ancient species enemy, add a historical detail to your Origin that's useful right now, and so on.